Shad0w-Farm/Application-Security/README.md

 # Application-Security
-We will talk about End-to-End Application Security.
+We will read about End-to-End Application Security.
 From Secure Design by Threat Modeling to Secure Deployment